On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: Introduction

-When the BS is equipped with multiple antennas, it can potentially decode multiple packets in a single RE, i.e., if the signal to interference plus noise ratios (SINRs) of the packets are sufficiently high.
-Thus, using an \emph{SINR-threshold} model has also been considered for IRSA, where users can be decoded if and only if their SINR is higher than a predetermined threshold \cite{ref_clazzer_icc_2017}.
-After decoding users with sufficiently high SINRs, with a combination of intra-RE and inter-RE SIC, the packet replicas of the decoded users can be removed from all the REs in which they have transmitted packets.
-Then, all the REs can be revisited to see if further users can be decoded from the residual signal.
+When the BS is equipped with multiple antennas, it can potentially decode multiple packets in a single RB, i.e., if the signal to interference plus noise ratios (SINRs) of the packets are sufficiently high.
+Thus, using an \emph{SINR threshold} model has also been considered for IRSA, where users can be decoded if and only if their SINR is higher than a predetermined threshold \cite{ref_clazzer_icc_2017}.
+After decoding users with sufficiently high SINRs, with a combination of intra-RB and inter-RB SIC, the packet replicas of the decoded users can be removed from all the RBs in which they have transmitted packets.
+Then, all the RBs can be revisited to see if further users can be decoded from the residual signal.
 This procedure is continued iteratively until no further packets can be decoded.
-This yields a higher throughput compared to the collision model, and can potentially achieve a throughput greater than one packet per RE.
+This yields a higher throughput compared to the collision model, and can potentially achieve a throughput greater than one packet per RB.
 Thus, a second goal of this paper is to characterize the performance of IRSA under estimated CSI as a function of system parameters such as the number of antennas at the BS, the pilot length, the SINR threshold, etc.